ClickHouse/ClickHouse/docs/en/sql-reference/functions/arithmetic-functions.md

 **Returned value**

--   The result of multiplication/division with given scale.
+-   The result of division with given scale.

 Type: [Decimal256](../../sql-reference/data-types/decimal.md).